 The HCAs, COs, DOE M&O contractors, DOE Major Sites and Facility contractors play a vital role in achieving the Department's success of increasing new entrants in underserved communities.
-Please submit any ideas to the Contract and Financial Assistance Policy Division at DOE_OAPMPolicy@hq.doe.gov to share new flexibilities that could be created utilizing the authorities of the SPE to process deviations to the federal regulations, FAR or DEAR.
+Please submit any ideas to the Contract and Financial Assistance Policy Division ale cas, FAR or as, FA at DOE OAPMPolicy@hq.doe.gov to share new flexibilities that could be created utilizing the authorities of the SPE to process deviations to the federal regulations, FAR or DEAR.